tofuutils/tenv/README.md

 <a id="terragrunt-hcl-file"></a>
 <details><summary><b>terragrunt.hcl file</b></summary><br>

-If you have a terragrunt.hcl or terragrunt.hcl.json in the working directory, **tenv** will read constraint from `terraform_version_constraint` or `terragrunt_version_constraint` field in it (depending on proxy or subcommand used).
+If you have a terragrunt.hcl or terragrunt.hcl.json in the working directory, one of its parent directory, or user home directory, **tenv** will read constraint from `terraform_version_constraint` or `terragrunt_version_constraint` field in it (depending on proxy or subcommand used).

 </details>

 <a id="required_version"></a>
 <details><summary><b>required_version</b></summary><br>

 the `latest-allowed` or `min-required` strategies scan through your IAC files (.tf or .tf.json) and identify a version conforming to the constraint in the relevant files.
-They fallback to `latest` when no IAC files are found.
+They fallback to `latest` when no IAC files anno default constraint are found.

 Currently the format for [Terraform required_version](https://developer.hashicorp.com/terraform/language/settings#specifying-a-required-terraform-version) and [OpenTofu required_version](https://opentofu.org/docs/language/settings#specifying-a-required-opentofu-version) are very similar, however this may change over time, always refer to docs for the latest format specification.